 This parachute game does not need much explanation.
 Essentially you are seeing how far and how high you can launch an object into the air.

 Place an object like a soccer ball in the middle of the parachute ad have the children lift it above their heads.
-Try a couple practice motions because the kids will need to pull down and up as quick as possible launching the object into the air.
+Try a couple of practice motions because the kids will need to pull down and up as quickly as possible launching the object into the air.

-I especially love this game for the teamwork and communication skills.
+I especially love this game for the teamwork and communication skills required.
 You cannot launch that ball into the air successfully without all working together.

 Most play parachutes you purchase will be strong enough for this game.
 Ensure your parachute is good quality before trying.

 Roll up the parachute to be as thin, but thick as possible.
-Split up the kids into 2 teams (ideally matched with same strength) and have them hold their ends.
-First team to pull the other team pass the center line wins.
+Split up the kids into 2 teams (ideally matched with the same strength) and have them hold their ends.
+The first team to pull the other team past the center line wins.